-Convective mixers consist of a vertical or horizontal static shell or container (cylindrical, conical, U- or W- shaped trough) in which powders is circulated around by a rotating blade, paddle or screw.
+Convective mixers consist of a vertical or horizontal static shell or container (cylindrical, conical, U- or W- shaped trough) in which powders are circulated around by a rotating blade, paddle or screw.
 The choice of mixer within the convective group is much wider.
 Particles are reoriented in relation to one another as a result of mechanical movement, also known as paddle mixing or plow mixing.
 Mixing consists of convection, diffusive and shear mechanism.

 The transport of chunks of powder around the mixing element which is brought about by the rotation of the mixing element results in convective transport.
 The shear and diffusive transport takes place as the chunks of the power shear and inter disperse with each other causing the individual powder particles to randomly move from one point to another.